Take Time to Relax and Enjoy Your Gardens

 When it is not too hot on the porch, you can often find me relaxing in the evening with a glass of wine.
 It’s the most peaceful time after a busy day; a place to unwind and let all your worries go.
 In this spot I have beautiful views all around me.
 I just put my feet up, close my eyes and listen to nature all around me.

-Sometime around the second year, I believe, that we were in the house I had found these white wicker furniture pieces and knew they were perfect for our covered porch.
-Each year, I’ll arrange them in different ways across the whole porch.
-I mostly keep them on the side porch and in the gazebo now, as we have two white rocking chairs on the front porch.
+When I found these white wicker furniture pieces I just knew they were perfect for our covered porch.
+Each year I’ll arrange them in different ways across the whole porch.
+But mostly I keep them on the side porch and in the gazebo as we have two white rocking chairs on the front porch.
 I love being able to mix and match this whole set.

-Although the side porch and gazebo gardens are the least developed of our gardens, I do have big plans for this spot.
-In the past garden posts, I’ve commented about how we need to get the deck / porch floor paint color off (green) and either stain it (the same color as the back deck) or replace it altogether.
-That’ll be a project!
-Once that is completed, I have a wish list of things I want to do in this space.
+In past garden posts, I’ve commented about how we need to get the porch floor paint color off and either stain it or replace it altogether.
+That’ll be a big project!
+But once that is completed, I have my wish list of things I want to do in this porch and garden space.

 - Hang sheer curtains in just the gazebo